-Repeaters are the most critical equipment as they contain electronic, optical and opto-electronic components.
+Repeaters are a critical equipment as they contain electronic, optical and opto-electronic components.
 In addition to that, one must keep in mind that any internal damage, whatever the cause is, may directly impact the transmission quality.
 Consequently, careful precautions must be taken to prevent and reduce the risk of failure.
 In particular, an optical failure occurring on a specific fibre must not affect the system performances of the other fibres.
-The tests required before and during the cable installation are detailed in the ITU-T Rec.
-G.976.
+The tests required before and during the cable installation are detailed in [ITU-T G.976].